jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 ## What is a Filesystem?

 A filesystem is a way for the operating system to manage and access files.
 It is how data is segregated and the mechanism the operating system uses to retrieve and write data.
-The benefit of a filesytem is it will keep track of the locations in memory of your files.
+The benefit of a filesystem is it will keep track of the locations in memory of your files.
 When you double click on a jpg picture in your photo directory, the operating system talks to the filesystem and says, "I want this picture, where is it located?"
 The filesystem has an index table of all files location in memory and looks up the address of the file.
 That address is given to the kernel which then passes it to the disk controller for the data retrieval portion.
 The bits are effectively returned to the operating system from the kernel and the image is rendered to the screen.
 Specific Linux filesystem and their commands will be covered in chapter 12.

 The Linux filesystem was designed as an __upside down tree__ by Ken Thompson.
 What is at the bottom of a tree?
 The __root__ is at the bottom.
 This is an important concept to remember in Linux.
 In Linux the __root__ or written as __"/"__ (pronounced *slash*), is at the top of our upside down tree.
 From the __root__ you navigate down the file hierarchy using the ```cd``` commandline tool.
 You cannot go any higher in the tree than __root__, you can only go down.
 When you type the command ```ls /``` you see a directory listing of the contents of the root directory.
 As you can see below the root directory contains sub-folders, and those sub-folders can have many more sub-folders.
 This first level below the __root__ has a common core of directories across each Linux distro.
 Let us take a closer look at Ubuntu 15.04 and Fedora 22 root folder file hierarchy.